Uganda: Poverty Rates In Subcounties With Very High Wetland Use Impacts

 This means that based on the existing data from the National Wetlands Information System and the most recent poverty map, there is no straightforward relationship between poverty levels and potential wetland degradation.
 High impact from wetland use occurs in both poor and better-off subcounties.

 Nevertheless, the map can be useful to flag certain subcounties where close coordination between wetlands management and poverty reduction efforts could be beneficial for both wetlands and human well-being.
 For example, in subcounties with high poverty rates of 40-60 percent (shaded in light brown) and a great number of highly impacted wetlands, additional or more intensive use could threaten the future supply of benefits.
-This in turn could negatively impact poor families who depend on wetlands for their livelihoods or fall back on these resources in
+This in turn could negatively impact poor families who depend on wetlands for their livelihoods or fall back on these resources in emergencies.

 Improved wetlands management that results in a more optimal combination of products and services (one that lowers the overall impact on the wetland system while maximizing the revenue) could reduce the risk of resource degradation and negative well-being impacts for poor households.
-Conversely, creating new economic opportunities outside of the wetland sector may permit some families to reduce dependence on resource extraction with low returns and high impacts, resulting in both improvements in well-being and lower resource pressure
+Conversely, creating new economic opportunities outside of the wetland sector may permit some families to reduce dependence on resource extraction with low returns and high impacts, resulting in both improvements in well-being and lower resource pressure on wetlands.

 In subcounties with highly impacted wetlands but low poverty rates, the presence of alternative income-generating activities and livelihood strategies is more likely.
 This suggests that any strategy to change and optimize the combination of wetland uses or to restore a wetland could build on greater assets and capabilities of households in these subcounties.